birapt/trivia/README.md

 #### Some advices

-pay attention to details;
+* pay attention to details;
-binary will matter;
+* binary will matter;
-don’t be afraid to search online;
+* don’t be afraid to search online;

-Please commit the answer to the solution file and describe how you manage to solve it :-)
+:octocat:  Please commit the answer to the solution file and describe how you manage to solve it :-)